mackyle/topgit/README_DOCS.rst

 ~~~~~~~~
 	List files changed by the current or specified topic branch.

-	Options:
-	  -i		list files based on index instead of branch
-	  -w		list files based on working tree instead of branch

 tg info
 ~~~~~~~
 	Show summary information about the current or specified topic